 Because they have very different sounds it makes sense they are used for very different music.
-Trumpets are found in Jazz, Big Band, Pop music, Orchestras and the cornet is often used with other brass instruments that have a cylindrical bore, such as French Horn.
-However, most orchestras/military bands will have both.
+Trumpets are found in jazz, big band, pop music, orchestras and the cornet is often used with other brass instruments that have a cylindrical bore, such as the French Horn in orchestras or wind bands.
+Most orchestras/military bands will have both.

-Many brass teachers will recommend that players that learn at a younger age start on a cornet.
-This is simply because it is shorter in length and a child’s arms do not have to extend as far as you would hold a trumpet.
-The centre of gravity is much better and less tiring for the child if played for any length of time if the instrument is smaller in length.
+Many brass teachers will recommend that players who learn at a younger age start on a cornet.
+This is simply because it is shorter in length and a child’s arms do not have to extend as far to hold a trumpet.
+The centre of gravity is much better and less tiring for the child if playing for any length of time if the instrument is smaller in length.